markusdumke/reinforcelearn/README.md

 ```

 ### Get started
-Reinforcement Learning with `reinforcelearn` is as easy as
+Reinforcement Learning with the package `reinforcelearn` is as easy as
 ```r
 library(reinforcelearn)